-FACT CHECK: Trump's claims about 'record clean' U.S. air
+FACT CHECK: Trump's Claims About 'Record Clean' U.S. Air

 In an interview with the Washington Post published online Tuesday, President Trump brushed aside climate change concerns by hailing the state of the environment in the United States.